mPisano/MTDCompliance/README.md

 # MTD Compliance
 Making Tax Digital (MTD) is a UK government initiative that requires most UK taxpayers to send HM Revenue and Customs (HRMC) summaries of their income and expenditure at least four times a year.
-Additional information is available from the HM Revenue and Customs website.
+Additional information is available from the HM Revenue and Customs website: https://www.gov.uk/government/publications/making-tax-digital/overview-of-making-tax-digital

 Publication of this customization allows you to create the digital file and submit it in the required format.
 Acumatica provides the customizations below so customers can create the digital file and submit it in the required format.